Kitware/kwiver/README.rst

   > setup_KWIVER.bat

-This will set up your PATH, PYTHONPATH and other environment variables to allow KWIVER to work conveniently within in the shell/cmd window.
+This will set up your PATH, PYTHONPATH and other environment variables to allow KWIVER to work conveniently within the shell/cmd window.

 You can now test the kwiver build by viewing the available applets with the terminal command ``kwiver help``.
 Further help and commands to configure and